partiql/partiql-rust-playground/README.md

 # PartiQL Playground (Proof of Concept)

-PartiQL Playground provides a functionality to execute PartiQL on client on web environment.
+PartiQL Playground provides the functionality to execute PartiQL in a web environment.
 It also provides REST API endpoints for the same functionality.

 _Please note, at this stage, the code as is in this package is considered experimental and should not be used for production._